MohamedElashri/tree/README.md

-# Poor man tree command
+# Poor Man Tree Command

-This script mimics the basic functionality of the `tree` command with a focus on the `-L` option, allowing you to list directory contents up to a specified depth.
+This script mimics the basic functionality of the `tree` command, allowing you to list directory contents in a tree-like format with a focus on specifying depth.

-## Features

-- List directory contents in a tree-like format.
-- Specify the maximum depth for listing with a default of 1.
-- Defaults to the current directory if no path is provided.
-- Simple help option to understand usage.

 ## Installation